 Orphanages are no long accepted as the best way to support children in the US, in Canada, and in most wealthy nations.
 You don't see orphanages lining our streets, though we too have "orphans".
 Transitional homes and foster care are considered better options - and the same deserves to be true for kids in "poor" countries.
 The growth of orphanages is NOT from the growth of orphans but rather from US - the DONORS/TRAVELERS of the world who want to "give" to orphanages with our time or money as it makes us feel good about ourselves.
 I know, as I have done this myself - it makes us feel good to think we are helping those who we considered to be most vulnerable.

-To really help those kids, learn more on Child Safe's website http://www.childsafe-international.org/ & support orgs keeping kids w/their families over 9 years ago
+To really help those kids, learn more on Child Safe's website http://www.childsafe-international.org/ & support orgs keeping kids w/their families almost 10 years ago

 I definitely agree with Daniela's post.
 I know you posted this a while ago, but if you're still interested in socially responsible travel to Cambodia, you should check out friendshipwithcambodia.org.
 They offer tours in which trip participants eat in restaurants that are training programs for former street children, visit fair-trade craft shops that employ landmine survivors, and stay in locally-owned hotels that prohibit sex tourism.
 In addition to visiting the ancient temples of Angkor Wat and the floating villages of the Tonle Sap lake, trip participants spend time in a rural village and see Friendship with Cambodia’s humanitarian projects.